JCQuintas/mui-x/docs/data/charts/axis/axis.md

 {{"demo": "MultipleAxes.js"}}

-### Grouped Axes
+## Grouped Axes

-You can group axes together by rendering more than one axis on the same side.
+You can group axes together by providing a `getGrouping` function to the axis definition.
+This function receives the axis data value and should return an array of strings.
+The returned array will be used to group the ticks together.

 {{"demo": "GroupedAxes.js"}}

+{{"demo": "ContinuousGroupedAxes.js"}}

 ## Axis customization